 - a decrease in the fetus’s movements in the second trimester

 - passing blood clots

-Some other signs to watch for include:
+Some other symptoms to monitor for include:

-- loss of pregnancy symptoms
+- a reduction in pregnancy symptoms

 There is no right or wrong way to react to a pregnancy loss.
 The experience can be emotional or spur doubts about future pregnancies.
-Conversely, some women are surprised that they do not have a strong reaction to a pregnancy loss.
+Conversely, some people are surprised that they do not have a strong reaction to a pregnancy loss.

 A pregnancy loss is not anyone’s fault.
 Most people can have a healthy pregnancy following a miscarriage.